matchaxmoxie/matchaxmoxie/README.md

 ## Background & Journey

+My path to technology didn't start in a garage with a computer.
+It started in my family's restaurant, where I spent 364 days a year learning what it means to serve people well.

+As a first-generation Chinese-American college student and underrepresented in STEM, I grew up working alongside my parents in our restaurant.
+Between taking orders and clearing tables, I learned 坚持不懈 (perseverance), hard work, and the value of putting people first.
+I couldn't wait to go to college, but during breaks, I was right back at work.

+I didn't see myself in technology until **Girls Who Code** showed me I belonged.
+Suddenly, I realized I could take everything I learned about service and apply it to building technology that helps people.

-First-generation Chinese-American college student from an underrepresented background in STEM.
-Developed strong work ethic and service-oriented mindset working in family business before discovering technology through Girls Who Code.
-Earned full-ride scholarship to Indiana University Bloomington (Luddy Direct Admit, Hudson & Holland Scholar).
+That realization led me to earn a full-ride scholarship to Indiana University Bloomington (Luddy Direct Admit, Hudson & Holland Scholar).
+Those restaurant days taught me something crucial: the best service puts people first.
+Now I apply that same principle to AI and technology.

 **Guiding Principle:** 以人为本 (people-first).
-Bringing the same commitment to service excellence to technology and AI development.
+Whether serving customers or serving users, it's about making lives better.

-**Additional Interests:** Grant writing, technology accessibility initiatives, ethical AI advocacy
+**Passions:** Grant writing, making technology accessible to everyone, building ethical AI that serves communities

 ---